Learn how to implement the National Standard of Canada for Psychological Health and Safety in the workplace, improve mental health and mitigate risks.

 - Apply tools that can be used to implemented the standard in your organization

-- Action Learning Project - The opportunity to apply course material to your own start up process, or build on what you are doing currently using a mentor approach with our Faculty
+- Action Learning Project - The opportunity to apply course material to your workplace needs using a mentored approach with our instructor

 - Learn and interact with your inter-professional peers who are working towards the same goals

-- Learn the key concepts and principles of the National Standard on Psychological Health and Safety and the implications for your organization
+- Identify key concepts and principles of the National Standard on Psychological Health and Safety and the implications for your organization

-- Learn the factors that promote and detract from psychological safety in the workplace
+- Identify factors that promote and detract from psychological safety in the workplace

 - Understand the current legal, business and social landscapes supporting the push for workplace psychological health & safety

-- Learn the interdependence of individual and organizational health Learn practical tools to help assess and address organizational risk factors
+- Apply practical tools to help assess and address organizational risk factors

-- Practice approaches to improve workplace relationships, individual and team performance, employee engagement, absence/disability management
+- Implement approaches to improve workplace relationships, individual and team performance, employee engagement, absence/disability management

 - Understand how to navigate existing resources that support Standard implementation